-(This post first appeared on Assist News Service in December 2014.)
+(This post originally appeared on Assist News Service in October 2014.)

 As I write, I’m sitting in one of the cute little cafes that abound in the city where I live in the western part of Ukraine.
 I love this city.
 It’s not too large, but big enough to have just about everything an expat like myself could want, including well-stocked grocery stores, markets where you can buy Western groceries at discounted prices, movie theaters showing most of the American blockbusters (not in the original language, unfortunately, but that detail isn’t too much of a hindrance to me anymore), and a wide variety of places to eat out.
 Granted, there are no American fast-food chains here yet, but I’m not a fast-food kind of girl anyway.
 In my opinion, the prevalence of unique, inexpensive cafes more than makes up for this lack.